top of page

-When I set out to write Drew and the Magic Pencil, I was thinking about the many children I’ve met over the years who were bright, creative, and full of ideas, but struggling to express themselves because of Developmental Language Disorder (DLD).
-Despite how common DLD is (it affects about 1 in 14 children), I noticed that outside the world of speech-language pathology, very few people knew about it.
-In schools and communities, DLD often flies under the radar.
-If you weren’t an SLP, chances are you hadn’t even heard of it.
+When I set out to write Drew and the Magic Pencil, I thought about the many children I’ve met over the years.
+These children are bright, creative, and full of ideas.
+Yet, they struggle to express themselves due to Developmental Language Disorder (DLD).
+Despite being common—affecting about 1 in 14 children—DLD often goes unnoticed outside the realm of speech-language pathology.
+In schools and communities, it frequently flies under the radar.
+If you aren’t an SLP, you might not even know it exists.

 I wanted to change that.

 I also noticed a significant gap in children's literature.
-While many wonderful books exist for young readers, few feature protagonists who experience communication challenges like those faced by children with DLD.
-This under-representation was the primary inspiration behind "Drew and the Magic Pencil".
+While many wonderful books exist for young readers, few feature protagonists who face communication challenges like those experienced by children with DLD.
+This under-representation inspired me to create "Drew and the Magic Pencil".

-I was fortunate to have a wonderful creative team.
-The original concept and story vision for Drew and the Magic Pencil came from Robin Grant, whose passion for metaphor and inclusive storytelling laid the foundation for what the book would become.
-Together with Karen Richard, a former Speech-Language Pathologist turned children’s entrepreneur with Made Live , we refined the narrative and therapeutic elements, shaping Drew’s glowing pencil into a powerful symbol of self-regulation and self-expression.
-Through close collaboration, we ensured the story would resonate with both children and the professionals who support them.
+I was fortunate to work with a fantastic creative team.
+The original concept and story vision for Drew and the Magic Pencil came from Robin Grant.
+Her passion for metaphor and inclusive storytelling laid the groundwork for what the book would become.
+Together with Karen Richard, a former Speech-Language Pathologist turned children’s entrepreneur with Made Live, we refined the narrative and therapeutic elements.
+We shaped Drew’s glowing pencil into a powerful symbol of self-regulation and self-expression.
+Through close collaboration, we ensured the story resonates with both children and the professionals who support them.

 Seeing Themselves in Stories